Landis' conjecture: a survey: Introduction

 This work was supported by the Research Institute for Mathematical Sciences, an International Joint Usage/Research Center located in Kyoto University.
 The second author wishes to thank Neal Bez and Yutaka Terasawa for the organization of the RIMS Symposium on \emph{Harmonic Analysis and Nonlinear Partial Differential Equations} in June 2024, which motivated the writing of this survey.

-A. Fern\'andez-Bertolin is partially supported by the Basque Government through the project IT1615-22 and by the Spanish Agencia Estatal de Investigaci\'on through the project PID2021-122156NB-I00 funded by MICIU/AEI/10.13039/501100011033.
+A. Fern\'andez-Bertolin is supported by the Basque Government through the project IT1615-22 and by the Spanish Agencia Estatal de Investigaci\'on through the project PID2021-122156NB-I00 funded by MICIU/AEI/10.13039/501100011033.

-L. Roncal is partially supported by the Basque Government through the BERC 2022--2025 program and by the Spanish Agencia Estatal de Investigaci\'{o}n through BCAM Severo Ochoa excellence accreditation CEX2021-001142-S/MCIN/AEI/10.13039/501100011033, RYC2018-025477-I, CNS2023-143893, and PID2023-146646NB-I00 funded by MICIU/AEI/10.13039/501100011033 and by ESF+, and IKERBASQUE.
+L. Roncal is supported by the Basque Government through the BERC 2022--2025 program and by the Spanish Agencia Estatal de Investigaci\'{o}n through BCAM Severo Ochoa excellence accreditation CEX2021-001142-S/MCIN/AEI/10.13039/501100011033, RYC2018-025477-I, CNS2023-143893 funded by MICIU/AEI/10.13039/501100011033 and by the European Union NextGenerationEU/PRTR, and PID2023-146646NB-I00 funded by MICIU/AEI/10.13039/501100011033 and by ESF+, and IKERBASQUE.

 D. Stan is supported by the Spanish Agencia Estatal de Investigaci\'{o}n through the project PID2020-114593GA-I00 funded by MICIU/AEI/10.13039/501100011033.